futurice/ios-good-practices/README.md

 * [Model-View-Controller-Store (MVCS)][mvcs]
     * This is the default Apple architecture (MVC), extended by a Store layer that vends Model instances and handles the networking, caching etc.
-    * Every Store exposes to the view controllers either `RACSignal`s or `void`-returning methods with custom completion blocks
+    * Every Store exposes to the view controllers either `RACSignal`s or `void`-returning methods with custom completion blocks.
 * [Model-View-ViewModel (MVVM)][mvvm]
-    * Motivated by "massive view controllers": MVVM considers `UIViewController` subclasses part of the View and keeps them slim by maintaining all state in the ViewModel
+    * Motivated by "massive view controllers": MVVM considers `UIViewController` subclasses part of the View and keeps them slim by maintaining all state in the ViewModel.
-    * To learn more about it, check out Bob Spryn's [fantastic introduction][sprynthesis-mvvm]
+    * To learn more about it, check out Bob Spryn's [fantastic introduction][sprynthesis-mvvm].
 * [View-Interactor-Presenter-Entity-Routing (VIPER)][viper]
-    * Rather exotic architecture that might be worth looking into in larger projects, where even MVVM feels too cluttered and testability is a major concern
+    * Rather exotic architecture that might be worth looking into in larger projects, where even MVVM feels too cluttered and testability is a major concern.

 [mvcs]: http://programmers.stackexchange.com/questions/184396/mvcs-model-view-controller-store
 [mvvm]: http://www.objc.io/issue-13/mvvm.html